MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

 ### Exercise 2 result

-After you complete this exercise, you have TODO.
+After you complete this exercise, you have deployed the infrastructure that will host SAP workloads in Azure by using Azure Center for SAP solutions.

 ## Key takeaways